sovereignlord.ca

 Erin hesitated to turn around.

-“One of the Mancinni’s was here this summer and bought the quarry.
-It was mined out a century ago but they bought it anyway.”
+“The Mancinni’s were here this summer and bought the quarry.
+It was mined out a century ago but they bought it anyway."

-Erin sighed and turned towards the stairs to the bell tower, where she ascended the narrow spiral passage.
+Erin sighed and turned towards the stairs that led to the bell tower, where she ascended the narrow spiral passage.

-“It’s from Kinkerry,” said Mrs. A with a mischievous grin.
+“It’s from Kinkerry,” said Astor with a mischievous grin.

-Erin held the priceless pebble between her palms as she looked out over the view of the town with the quarry in the background.
+Erin held the glittering stone in her palm, as she looked out over the view of the town with the quarry in the background.

 The living fail the dead,